-In this paper, we propose a different approach to query evaluation on probabilistic databases (PDB).
+In this paper, we propose a different approach to query evaluation with probabilistic databases (PDBs).
 In our approach, \emph{every query is evaluated entirely in the database engine}.
 Probability computation is done at query time, using simple arithmetic operations and aggregates.
 Thus, probabilistic inference is entirely reduced to a standard query evaluation problem with aggregates.
 There are no iterations and no exponential blowups.
-All benefits of relational engines, like cost-based optimizations, multi-core query processing, shared-nothing parallelization are immediately available to queries over probabilistic databases.
-We achieve this by replacing the standard semantics based on \emph{reliability}, with a related but much more efficient semantics based on \emph{propagation}, and which is guaranteed to be an upper bound on reliability.
+All benefits of relational engines (such as cost-based optimizations, multi-core query processing, shared-nothing parallelization) are directly available to queries over probabilistic databases.

+To achieve this, we compute approximate rather than exact probabilities, with a one-sided guarantee: The probabilities are guaranteed to be upper bounds to the true probabilities, which we show is \emph{sufficient to rank the top query answers with high precision}.
+Our approach consists of approximating the true \#P-hard query probability by evaluating a fixed number of PTIME queries (the number depends on the query), each providing an upper bound on the true probability, then taking their minimum.
+Another way to put this is that we replace the standard semantics based on \emph{reliability}, with a related but much more efficient semantics based on \emph{propagation}, and which is guaranteed to be an upper bound on reliability.
 We explain this alternative semantics next.

-The semantics of a query over a \PDMS is based on the possible world semantics, which is equivalent to \emph{query reliability}~\cite{DBLP:conf/pods/GradelGH98}.
-Among its roots are {\em network reliability} \cite{Colbourn:1987fk}, which is defined as the probability that a source node $s$ remains connected to a target node $t$ in a directed graph if edges fail independently with known probabilities.
+The semantics of a query over a \PDMS is based on the possible world semantics, which is equivalent to ``\emph{query reliability}''~\cite{DBLP:conf/pods/GradelGH98}.
+Among its roots are {\em network reliability} \cite{Colbourn:1987fk} which is defined as the probability that a source node $s$ remains connected to a target node $t$ in a directed graph if edges fail independently with known probabilities.
 However, computing network reliability is \#P-hard.
-Hence, many applications where an exact probabilistic semantics is not critical (especially for ranking alternative answers) have replaced network reliability with another semantics based on a \emph{propagation scheme}.
+Hence, many applications where an exact probabilistic semantics is not critical (especially for ranking alternative answers) have replaced network reliability with another semantics based on a ``\emph{propagation scheme}.''
 We illustrate with an example.